One of the most complicated tasks of growing any business is scaling.

-- Will you still be able to maintain the quality of food and service at this restaurant by expanding onto other ventures?
+- Will you still be able to maintain the quality of food and service as you grow?

-Your success is going to rely on your ability to objectively answer these questions for yourself and your business.
-If and when you feel confident that you are ready to scale, it’ll be time to start strategizing your action plan.
+Your success is going to rely on your ability to objectively answer these questions.
+If, and when, you feel confident that you are ready to scale, it’ll be time to start strategizing your action plan.

-One of the fist actions you can take that will greatly help you in taking your first steps is collecting feedback from your customers.
+One of the first actions you can take to greatly help you make the first step is collecting feedback from customers.

 “Erik Metzdorf, Owner of Metzy’s Taqueria in Newburyport, MA, did just that.
 He told us, “We rarely do boosted or promoted posts on Facebook, but we did when we asked people what they thought of us opening up in the space we’re in now.
 And this was long before we signed the lease.
 It was our single biggest Facebook hit to date, with thousands of responses.
 Asking questions and doing what you can to listen to your customers and community and incorporating their feedback into your plan is so important.”

-Collecting feedback from your community will help you solidify exactly what your customers want and need to make certain that you scale effectively.
+Collecting feedback from your community will help you solidify exactly what your customers want.

 Growing Your Business

-Once you feel that not only is your restaurant ready to scale, but that you have accurate feedback from your community as to how and why it will be successful, you simply need to get it done.
+Once you feel that your restaurant ready to scale, you simply need to get it done.
 This step is going to require two things: money and experience.

 “…figure out whether you need to bootstrap, hire advisors or build relationships with outside parties to get to the next stage of growth.”

-Whenever you are trying to level up your success in any area of your life, one of the simplest ways to figuring it out for yourself is spending time with people that have successfully achieved the results you’re looking for.
-Take them out for coffee or find any way that you can offer them value in exchange for their insights, this will save you tremendous amounts of time and waste in your process, and the importance of mentors and advisors in this regard cannot be understated.
+Whenever you are trying to level up your success in any area of your life, one of the simplest ways to figuring it out for yourself is spending time with people that have successfully achieved the results you’re looking for – meet with them to gain value from their insights.
+This will save you tremendous amounts of time, and the importance of mentors and advisors in this regard cannot be understated.

 Solving the Cash Problem

-No matter what route you end up taking to grow your business, it is going to take capital.
-And in most all cases, it is going to be capital you do not have liquid.
-Solving this cash problem is one of the most difficult but also most fundamental to your success.
+No matter what route you end up taking to grow your business, it’s going to take capital.
+And in most cases, it’s going to be capital you don’t have.
+Solving this cash problem is difficult, but also the most fundamental to your success.

 Here you can find a number of solutions to your cash problems.

-How ever you decide to fund your project, be sure that you’ve explored all possible avenues before settling on what’s best for you.
+However you decide to fund your project, be sure you’ve explored all possible avenues before settling on what’s best for you and your restaurant.